Eight Mind-Bending Netflix Movies That Are A Must-Watch

 A man who suffers from extreme short-term memory loss searches for his wife’s killer.

-Guy Pearce, Carrie-Anne Moss, and Joe Pantoliano star is this mind-bending thriller directed by Christopher Nolan.
+Guy Pearce, Carrie-Anne Moss, and Joe Pantoliano star in this mind-bending thriller directed by Christopher Nolan.
 Nominated for two Oscars (Best Original Screenplay, Best Film Editing), this was considered by many to be one of the best movies from the early 2000s and it remains one of the most popular titles on Netflix.

 Mulholland Drive

 If you’re searching for artistically bizarre movies, then look no further than this gem that earned director David Lynch an Oscar nomination (Best Director 2002).
-IMDB provides the premise for one of the strangest Netflix movies that will leave you with more questions than answers.
+IMDb provides the premise for one of the strangest Netflix movies that will leave you with more questions than answers.

 “A bright-eyed young actress travels to Hollywood, only to be ensnared in a dark conspiracy involving a woman who was nearly murdered, and now has amnesia because of a car crash.
 Eventually, both women are pulled into a psychotic illusion involving a dangerous blue box, a director named Adam Kesher, and the mysterious night club Silencio.”